W7k-J/W7k-J.github.io/w7kTools/Drafter.md

 ![MainTab](/images/Tools/Drafter/drafter_1.jpg)

-I strongly believe in the power of nice drawings, neatly organized tags, consistency, I hate misalignments and “blinking” things in pdf-s.
+I strongly believe in the power of nice drawings, neatly organized tags, consistency, I hate misalignments and "blinking" things in pdf-s.
 I learned that I could automate these (and other) things with Dynamo, but everyone should be able to do it without learning programming.

 Drafter is intended to help you with all things connected with production of drawings so you can make them faster and be prouder of work you do!